 The general look of a leaf blower is going to be the same.
 There is a vacuum hose, which attaches to the motor compartment, a handle, and a power cord.
 The color and size will vary from brand to brand.

-The body of this leaf blower is a strong red color with black attachments.
-The handle is large and the power cord comes out of the back of the machine.
-It is 9 x 41 x 14 inches and weighs 8.5lbs.
+The body of this is a strong red color with black attachments.
+The handle is large and the power comes out of the back of the machine.
+It is 9 x 41 x 14 inches and weighs 8.5 pounds.

 In terms of looks, it’s exactly the same.
 The only noticeable difference is the Ultra Plus name instead of the Ultra name on the Toro 51619.
-The vacuum tube is slightly longer, making the overall dimensions 9 x 45 x 14 inches.
-It weighs a fraction more at 8.9lbs.
+The tube is slightly longer, making the overall dimensions 9 x 45 x 14 inches.
+It weighs a fraction more at 8.9 pounds.

 The Winner Is- A Tie

 Toro 51619 vs 51621 – Clearing the Mulched Debris

 All of the debris that you vacuum up gets chopped and squashed into a bag.
 Ideally, you want to be able to collect the most amount of debris and leaves possible without having to keep emptying the bag.

 The debris and leaves that get vacuumed into the bag will get mulched.
 The on the will 88% of the leaves to less than ½ an inch.

 The has the same power but it will reduce 97% of the mulched leaves into less than ½ an inch.